MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/disable-auto-modernization-classic-home-pages.md

 Over the years, SharePoint modern pages have become powerful tools for collaboration and productivity at work and we want more users to take advantage of these capabilities.
 Automatically modernizing team site home pages that are not customized is the first step to helping classic site users get more out of SharePoint.

-## What to expect after a classic team site home pages is updated to modern
+## What to expect after a classic team site home page is updated to modern

 When users first experience the change, they’ll see a walkthrough that highlights the new capabilities and includes a link to a help article with more details like this: